 What Else to Consider When Setting Freelance Writing Rates

 There are extra factors to consider when setting your rates.
-These include:

 - Cost of living in your area.
 Big city companies can afford to pay more than a business in a small town

 - Who is the client?
 Are they a massive brand or a non-profit organisation?

 - Ongoing work or a one-off gig?
 If a client asks you for 20 blog posts a month, you could charge a slightly lower rate than if they ask for a one-off.
 This is a great tactic to keep clients sweet and to get them coming back for more

 - Can you negotiate royalties?
 Book writers and marketing writers may be able to negotiate a cut of all future sales that your content generates